russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 How many pages is Born a Crime: Stories from a South African Childhood and when was it published?

-Born a Crime consists of approximately 304 pages and was published on November 15, 2016.
-This engaging memoir by Trevor Noah has gained widespread acclaim for its insightful storytelling.
+Born a Crime comprises approximately 320 pages and was published on November 15, 2016.
+This engaging memoir has received critical acclaim and resonates with readers of all backgrounds.

-What themes are explored in Born a Crime: Stories from a South African Childhood?
+What makes Born a Crime: Stories from a South African Childhood significant?